kaurjasleen240305/GGH/README.md

 pip install flask langchain dotenv
 ```

-Create file named ".env" in "server" folder in which you need to put access token from your Hugging Face ID
+Create file named `.env` in `server` folder in which you need to put access token from your Hugging Face ID

 Now open your terminal and run:-